Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Will My Cat Be Diagnosed?

-Testing for osteochondrodysplasia will include a complete blood count, urinalysis, and a biochemistry profile.
-They will then X-ray the affected limbs, which will show them the extent of the bone growth and structural abnormalities.
-To confirm the diagnosis, your vet will also take a tissue sample from the small bones for further diagnostic testing.
+Testing for osteochondrodysplasia is usually rather straightforward and can be done by X-rays.
+Your vet will likely X-ray all the limbs, which will show them the extent of the bone growth and structural abnormalities.
+To confirm the diagnosis, your vet may also take a tissue sample from the small bones for further diagnostic testing.
+However, breed information along with the X-rays are sufficient in most cases, and further tests are usually only done for non-Scottish Folds.

 What Are the Signs My Cat Is in Pain?